 With this in mind, we've picked a few of the most aspirational Bonvoy properties to demonstrate how you could save a bunch of money by buying points instead of paying the (often astronomical) cash rate.

 Luxury in Kyoto

 As the historic capital city of Japan, Kyoto is an incredible city rich in history and culture.
 Unfortunately, finding a place to stay there tends to be an expensive endeavor.
 For example, high-end properties such as the Westin can cost over $800 per night:

-As a category 6 property, the standard award price at the Westin is 50,000 Bonvoy points per night or 40,000 Bonvoy points per night off-peak.
-If you buy Marriott Bonvoy points with a 45% bonus (0.86 cents per point), you could save considerably by buying the required Bonvoy points for $437.50 at the standard rate, or $350 at the off-peak rate.
+As a former category 6 property, award nights at the Westin range between 40k and 60k Bonvoy points per night.
+If you buy Marriott Bonvoy points with a 25% bonus (1 cent per point), you could save considerably by buying the required Bonvoy points for as few as $410 per night.

 Escape to Bora Bora

 We refer to properties in Bora Bora a lot when lucrative promos like this pop up.
 Our reasoning is this: several of the world's largest hotel groups have ultra-expensive luxury properties in Bora Bora.
 While the cash rates for these places are mind-boggling, the award prices can be feasible—provided you're able to find availability.
 Marriott is no exception.